MJBuijs/Data-Archive-Thesis-Teacherbased-Routing/README.md

 # Data Archive

 This repository serves as research archive for the Master's thesis: "The Influence of Teacher-based Routing on the Accuracy and Classification of Multistage Tests" for the masters programme Methodology & Statistics for the Behavioural, Biomedical and Social Science at Utrecht University.
-The final data simulation was run on May 7th-9th, 2020 by Marie Buijs and was submitted May 11th, 2020.
-At this point, this paper has not been submitted for publication.
+The final data simulation was run on May 7th-9th, 2020 by Marie Buijs and was submitted for grading at May 11th, 2020.
+The paper has not been submitted for publication.

 ### *Abstract*